Find Affordable College Courses

 Boston, MA

-Boston University ranked #6 on this year’s Most Popular History Bachelor’s Degree Schools in Massachusetts list.
-Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+Boston University came in at #6 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in Massachusetts ranking.
+Located in the city of Boston, Boston U is a private not-for-profit college with a very large student population.

 About 51% of the students majoring in history at the school are women while 49% are male.